TrippleA-Ashaba/python_playground/README.md

 ```
     ===============================================================================
-    I am thining of a 3-digit number.
+    I am thinking of a 3-digit number.
 Try to guess what it is.
     Here are some clues:
     When I say :          That means:
     PICO                  One digit is correct but in the wrong position